Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-06-26-mid-year-roadmap-update.md

 ### Metadata toolbox, reporting and visualisation

 **[We've added a new metadata toolbox into Aristotle](/blog/2020/06/launching-aristotle-toolbox.html)**.
-This toolbox gives users a one-stop area to find tools for interpreting and analysing metadata.
-The ability to generate metadata reports to answer questions about content in the registry tool, Data Element Component soon support for metadata import from Excel.
+This toolbox gives users a one-stop area to find tools for interpreting and analysing metadata, and the ability to generate metadata reports to answer questions about content in the registry tool.
+In an upcoming release we are also releasing a new tool for metadata import from Excel.

 ![Metadata Report Builder](/aristotle/images/blog/2020-06-data-report-builder.png "Metadata Report Builder") *The Metadata Report Builder, listing all the metadata in the registry that has been created in the last 20 years.*